Categorical Donaldson-Thomas theory for local surfaces: Categorical Donaldson-Thomas theory for local surfaces

 Below, we denote by $\mathfrak{M}$ a derived Artin stack over $\mathbb{C}$.
 This means that $\mathfrak{M}$ is a contravariant $\infty$-functor from the $\infty$-category of affine derived schemes over $\mathbb{C}$ to the $\infty$-category of simplicial sets

 satisfying some conditions (see~\cite[Section~3.2]{MR3285853} for details).
 Here $dAff^{\rm{op}}$ is defined to be the $\infty$-category of commutative simplicial $\mathbb{C}$-algebras, which is equivalent to the $\infty$-category of commutative differential graded $\mathbb{C}$-algebras with non-positive degrees.
-All derived stacks considered in this paper are locally of finite presentation.
 The classical truncation of $\mathfrak{M}$ is denoted by

 where the first arrow is a natural functor from the category of affine schemes to affine derived schemes.